dash1291/infantry/README.md

 window.webmr.map = function(data) {
     // `data` can be be of any format (depending on the dataset) and its upto the user how to handle it.

-    // `results` should be the result of your map computation and a set of key-value pairs (an object). return results;
+    // `results` should be the result of your map computation and an array of key-value pairs (objects).
+    // The notation of the object should be: {key: key, val: value}
+    return results;
 };